cewing/collective.portlet.feedmixer/README.txt

   A list of URLs for all feeds.
 All standard RSS and Atom feeds are supported as well as CDF feeds.

+Option to show feeds merged or separately
+  If feeds are displayed separately, the title of each feed will be displayed before the list of items from the feed.
+Additionally, the setting for number of items to display will apply to each feed individually.

+Option to show comment counts for entries
+  If enabled, each entry will be displayed along with the number of comments.
+  This feature is dependent on the presence of the slash:comments element in the feed.
+If this element is not present, then no count will be shown, regardless of the setting.

 Performance
 ===========